JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

    ' // Set the resolution of the image using the DPI ratios bmp.SetResolutionForDpi

-   ' // Create a blur effect
+   ' // Create a ColorLUT effect
    DIM colorLUTEffect AS CGpColorLUT

    ' // Create LUTs: identity (no change)